 Stacey Solomon's kids

-Stacey currently has three children.
+Stacey currently has four children.
 When she was 17, Stacey became pregnant by her boyfriend, Dean Cox.
 Unfortunately, the couple split up before the birth of their son, Zachary, on 21st March 2008.
 Stacey then gave birth to her second son Leighton with then-fiancé Aaron Barnham on 5th May 2012.
 On 23rd May 2019, Stacey gave birth to her third child with Joe Swash, Rex, at 37 weeks.

 Stacey has been with her partner actor and presenter Joe Swash since 2016 although the couple have been friends since 2010.
 They share a son together, Rex who was born in 2019, joining their family which comprises of Stacey's two sons from previous relationships and Joe's son.